8 prize winning tagged redfish for 2019

-During the call the Director will instruct angler to clip the STAR-tag nearest to the fish as possible, allowing angler to keep the pink portion of the tag.
+During the call the Director will instruct angler to clip the STAR-tag nearest to the fish as possible, allowing angler to keep the blue portion of the tag.
 Participant will be instructed to release the fish.
 Angler may choose to harvest the fish if it meets FWC requirements and the season is open.
 Some tagged redfish may not be within the slot.
 Verification of the tag and fish may be required and if so the angler will be instructed to take the tag and or fish to the nearest distribution location of the angler’s choice to be authenticated by the Director or an official representative of the competition committee.
 This must occur within 72 hours of catching the tagged redfish or dolphin or the tagged fish will be disqualified.

 The Tagged Redfish and Dolphin Division does NOT require a STAR-tagged fish to be harvested unless deemed necessary by the Director.
 Some STAR tagged redfish may not be within the 18 to 27 inch slot.
 All tagged dolphin will be a minimum of 20 inches.